buluma/ansible-role-datadog/README.md

 datadog_apt_repo: ""

 datadog_apt_cache_valid_time: 3600
-datadog_apt_key_retries: 5

 # DATADOG_RPM_KEY.public (4172A230) is only useful to install old (< 6.14) Agent packages.
-# We no longer add it and we explicitly remove it.
+# We false longer add it and we explicitly remove it.
 datadog_rpm_remove_keys: [4172A230]

 # Default yum repo and keys